-The magnitude of the situations in Minneapolis and New York City and elsewhere may have been out of the ordinary, but the underlying issues were distressingly familiar in many poor and minority communities in America.
+The magnitude of the situations in Minneapolis and New York City and even Albany may have been out of the ordinary, but the underlying issues were distressingly familiar in many poor and minority communities in America.

 In cities all across the country, people of color have been raising concerns about racial disparities and social injustice for decades.
 Here in Schenectady, these issues are never far from our minds as we plan our daily and longer-term coverage at the Gazette.